GinoMoses/mfetch/README.md

 # TODO

 -   ensure mfetch supports other distros like `RedHat`
--   fetch more system infromation (e.g CPU, GPU)
 -   add a config file to allow slight customization
+-   ASCII art based on the operating system